aptoma/lambda-papertrail-logger/README.md

 The logger is an extension of `winston.Logger`.

+### Log timer events

-In addition to being created with the relevant transports and formatters, it also exposes a `log.timerEvent(event)` method.
+In addition to being created with the relevant transports and formatters, the logger also exposes a `log.timerEvent(event)` method.

-`log.timerEvent(event)` will format a timer event created by [@aptoma/timer](https://github.com/aptoma/node.timer) for sending to our internal event analytics service:
+It will format a timer event created by [@aptoma/timer](https://github.com/aptoma/node.timer) for sending to our internal event analytics service:

 ```js
 var createLogger = require('@aptoma/lambda-papertrail-logger');